kegnet/universal-thermistor/README.md

 * Particle Photon: vcc and analogRef are 3.3 but adcMax is 4095
 * ESP8266: vcc is 3.3 but analogRef is usually 1.0

+This library is based on [photon-thermistor](https://github.com/kegnet/photon-thermistor) but simplified somewhat to be less Particle-centric.

 ### Hookup

 See https://learn.adafruit.com/thermistor/using-a-thermistor